mozilla-releng/balrog/docs/source/database.rst

 ==============

-Balrog's model centres around two concepts: Rules and Releases.
+Balrog's model centers around two concepts: Rules and Releases.
-When a request for update from an application is received it is matched up against the rules.
+When a request for an update from an application is received it is matched up against the rules.
 Once the correct rule has been found, it contains a pointer to a Release, which contains all of the metadata needed to construct a proper update response.
 Rules and Releases are described in greater detail below: